vjuss/aidu-chatbot/README.md

 # Aidu_chatbot
 An experimental chatbot built with Flask and Chatterbot.
+Partly based on https://github.com/chamkank/flask-chatterbot.

-Trained on relationship advice that is scraped with Reddit API.
+Aidu is trained on relationship advice that is scraped with Reddit API.

 Local setup: